PGPinformatics/PGPincubator/arvados-setup/README.md

 unconfigured non-essential service rather than reporting it as an error.
 It will be fixed in a future version.

-# Copying a project on the h-gram image
+# Copying a project to the h-gram image

 How to copy a reference project to the h-gram Arvados instance.